 5. Managing Investor Relations

 Similar to board communications, your investors need access to certain corporate information, even when you aren't raising funds.
 But it's critical that your business remains in control of your documentation.
 Why?
 Well, not every investor or potential investor will remain involved with your business.
 And, when giving access to sensitive information, it's important that the right people see what they need to see but only when they need to see it.
-You don't want to use email or file sharing collaboration tools for this mainly because, by design, those tools act like digital copiers.
-Resulting in multiple copies of your documents, that can be then forwarded on and shared with others, meaning that you use control.
+You don't want to use email or file sharing collaboration tools for this mainly because, by design, those tools act like digital copiers, resulting in multiple copies of your documents that can be forwarded on and shared with others.
 You don't want that information falling into the wrong hands.
 A virtual data room gives you the option to set strict user permissions, helping take the "what if" out of the equation.

 6. Storing Corporate Contracts

 As your business scales, your number of corporate contracts will too.
 Using a data room to store your contracts means that every contract and signature document is organized, easily located, and securely managed.
 Simply upload all of your final documentation and you will be ready for any due diligence situation, including fundraising, legal reviews, and internal or external audits.